-Algebra through the Lens of Functions has been designed by the Project Maths Development Team for use by teachers of mathematics.
-It treats the art of teaching algebra through the lens of functions through a series of ten units.
+Algebra Through the Lens of Functions Part 1 and 2 have been designed by the Maths Development Team for use by teachers of mathematics.
+Algebra Through the Lens of Functions Part 1 of 2 should be used prior to engaging with Part 2.
+Both part 1 and part 2 treat the art of teaching algebra through the lens of functions through a series of units.
 The material contained in the document is suitable for all levels and abilities but is particularly suited to Junior Certificate Higher Level.
 It includes a discussion of activities, tasks and the formation of connections suitable for classroom use.
 When necessary, required subject matter content is covered as well.

-Part 1 of 2 was written in response to the many teachers who attended continuing professional development courses given by the authors and were unable to find material in a single convenient source.
+Both Part 1 and 2 were written in response to the many teachers who attended continuing professional development courses given by the authors and were unable to find material in a single convenient source.
 The authors collaborated with the Maths Inspectorate of the Department of Education & Skills to provide a collection of activities and strategies for Junior Certificate mathematics classes.